husarion/heat-follower-robot/README.md

 If images are not visible click **Add** -> **By topic** -> **/thermal_image**

-Here's ROSbot looking at kettle:
+Here's ROSbot looking at a kettle:

 ![rb kettle](rosbotkettle.jpg)